Risto-Paasivirta/ParticleSystem/README.md

 <details><summary>AlphaDestructor</summary>

-- `strength: number`
 Destroys particles which alpha value is less or equal to zero.

 </details>

 <details><summary>LifetimeDestructor</summary>

-- `moduleTypeId: LifeTImeDestructor`
 Destroys particles which lifetime value is more or equal to particle lifetime.

 </details>

 <details><summary>OutsideBoundsDestructor</summary>

 - `bounds: Shape`
-  Destroys particles which crosses line of given shape.
+  Destroys particles when they are positioned outside a shape.

 </details>